ellakoa/postcard-poem/content/posts/a-breath-of-air.md

   from slumbered rest.
 Eyes bleary, I saw snow falling - had my dreams manifest?

-  I cupped a flake and smiled.
-Clearly, there before my eyes, fluffy seedheads all about me dancing on a breath of air.
+  I cupped a flake and smiled, there clearly before my eyes, fluffy seed heads all about me dancing on a breath of air.
 A breath of air that was hardly there.
 alignPoemLeft: false